electron/electron/docs/api/web-contents.md

 By default a new `BrowserWindow` will be created for the `url`.

 Calling `event.preventDefault()` will prevent creating new windows.
+In such case, the `event.newGuest` may be set with a reference to a `BrowserWindow` instance to make it used by the Electron's runtime.

 #### Event: 'will-navigate'